FittingHome/APIthon/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file or directly to the docker-compose.yml environment varaibles.
+To run this project, you will need to add the following environment variables to your .env file or directly to the docker-compose.yml environment variables.

 `CELERY_BROKER_URL=redis://redis:6379/0`